-It had historically been our practice that our Chairman recommends to the entire Board of Directors candidates for nomination to the Board of Directors.
-In 2021, the Board of Directors established a Nominating Committee, which continued in 2022 to take responsibility for assisting in and overseeing the process of recruiting and identifying candidates for nomination as directors.
+It had historically been our practice that our Chairman recommends to the entire Board candidates for nomination to the Board.
+In 2021, the Board established a Nominating Committee, which continues to take responsibility for assisting in and overseeing the process of recruiting and identifying candidates for nomination as directors.
 See "-Board of Directors Committee Membership and Meetings - Nominating Committee," above, for more information regarding the Nominating Committee.
-Our Nominating Committee, and/or the Board of Directors as a whole, may solicit ideas for possible candidates for formal recommendation by the Chairman from a number of sources, including our executives, individuals personally known to members of the Board of Directors and executive search firms.
+Our Nominating Committee, and/or the Board as a whole, may solicit ideas for possible candidates for formal recommendation by the Chairman from a number of sources, including our executives, individuals personally known to members of the Board and executive search firms.

-We also will consider recommendations from stockholders of potential candidates for service on our Board of Directors.
-Stockholder recommendations of candidates for possible nomination to our Board of Directors must be in writing and must be given either by personal delivery or by United States mail, postage prepaid, to our Corporate Secretary no later than 90 days prior to the anniversary of the filing date of our proxy statement for the preceding year's annual meeting.
-The recommendation must set forth the candidate's name, age, business address and residence address; the candidate's principal occupation or employment; the number of shares of our Common Stock that are beneficially owned by the candidate; a description of all arrangements or understandings between the stockholder making such recommendation and the candidate and any other person or persons (naming such person or persons) pursuant to which the recommendation is being made by the stockholder; detailed biographical data and qualifications and information regarding any potential conflicts of interest that might prevent or otherwise limit the candidate from serving as an effective member of our Board of Directors; and any other information relating to such candidate that would be required to be disclosed in solicitations of proxies for elections of directors, or would otherwise be required, pursuant to SEC rules.
+We also will consider recommendations from stockholders of potential candidates for service on our Board.
+Stockholder recommendations of candidates for possible nomination to our Board must be in writing and must be given either by personal delivery or by United States mail, postage prepaid, to our Corporate Secretary no later than 90 days prior to the anniversary of the filing date of our proxy statement for the preceding year's annual meeting.
+The recommendation must set forth the candidate's name, age, business address and residence address; the candidate's principal occupation or employment; the number of shares of our Common Stock that are beneficially owned by the candidate; a description of all arrangements or understandings between the stockholder making such recommendation and the candidate and any other person or persons (naming such person or persons) pursuant to which the recommendation is being made by the stockholder; detailed biographical data and qualifications and information regarding any potential conflicts of interest that might prevent or otherwise limit the candidate from serving as an effective member of our Board; and any other information relating to such candidate that would be required to be disclosed in solicitations of proxies for elections of directors, or would otherwise be required, pursuant to SEC rules.